 “In a crisis situation, consumers head to social media to discuss the issue and get information from companies,” Brittany VanMaele, community manager with marketing communications firm Woodruff, told Petfood Industry.

 VanMaele shared her top three tips for pet food brands to manage a social media crisis, or better yet, avoid one.
-She provided these tips as a preview of the session that she and Janine Smiley, Woodruff senior PR strategist, will present at Petfood Forum 2018.
+She provided these tips.

 1. Release public statements and updates.